-Key tips to remember about dealing with any kind of an objection:
+Key tips to remember about dealing with any objection:

 - Approach every sale from the customer's point of view. - Answer the question every customer is asking you: "What's in it for me?" - Guard against the temptation to sell what something is.
 Customers buy what something does.